 Factors influencing the origin and nature of ocean currents

 - As we all know, the density of seawater varies from place to place according to its temperature and proportion of salinity.

 - The density increases with an increase in salinity and decreases with a decrease in salinity.

 - But when the temperature increases, density decreases, and when the temperature decreases density increases.

 - This increase and decrease in density due to the differences in temperature and salinity causes the water to move from one place to another.

-- Such a movements of water due to the differences in density as a function of water temperature and salinity is called as the Thermohaline Circulation.
+- Such a movement of water due to the differences in density as a function of water temperature and salinity is called the Thermohaline Circulation.